ayush8789/chrome-ai-summarizer/README.md

 ## 💡 How to Install
 1. Download this repository as ZIP or clone it: git clone https://github.com/ayush8789/chrome-ai-summarizer.git

+## 🧩 How to Install (Manual Method)

+1. Click on the green **Code** button at the top right of this page.
+2. Choose **Download ZIP**.
+3. Extract (unzip) the downloaded folder on your computer.
+4. Open Google Chrome and go to: `chrome://extensions/`
+5. Turn on **Developer Mode** (toggle in the top-right corner).
+6. Click on **Load unpacked**.
+7. Select the folder where you extracted the files.
+8. Done ✅ — Chrome AI Summarizer is now installed!

+Now you can click the extension icon and summarize any webpage instantly.

 yaml
 2. Open Chrome → `chrome://extensions/`